ODIM-Project/ODIM/docs/README.md

   }
   ```

-- **`sessionLimitPerUser`**: Specify the number of active sessions a user can have.
+- `sessionLimitPerUser`—Specify the number of active sessions a user can have.
 If you specify `10` as the value for this parameter, 10 sessions can be created for a particular user, which return the `201` status code.
 Beyond this, the `503` error code is returned.

   > **Sample response body**